 Sometimes, you might need a little help from someone else to get an apartment with bad credit.
 Find a roommate and include their name on the lease if they have a better rental and credit history than you.
 Having a roommate means one more person is paying rent every month, and the burden is lesser on both of you.

-If you can’t find a roommate, get a co-signer to help you use their credit score to balance out yours.
+If you can’t find a roommate, get a co-signer to help you use your credit score to balance out yours.
 Your co-signer will become responsible for rent payments in case you default.
 Always be upfront with your co-signer about how much your rent is and how you plan to stay on top of the bills.
 Ensure your co-signer is someone you trust because you will need to share your financial details with them.

 6. Show Proof Of A Steady Income And Set Up Automatic Payments